-- 22. Disciplinary proceedings may only be brought where misconduct under the Measure is alleged to have occurred.
-A complaint should only be about alleged misconduct that is potentially sufficiently serious for referral to a bishop's disciplinary tribunal.
-Proceedings under the Measure are not for the purpose of hearing grievances. - 23.
-There are four grounds under the Measure for alleging misconduct, s8(1) namely: - the respondent has acted in breach of ecclesiastical law, s8(1)(a) - the respondent has failed to do something which he or she should s8(1)(b) have done under ecclesiastical law, - the respondent has neglected to perform, or been inefficient in s8(1)(c) performing, duties of his or her office, - the respondent has engaged in conduct that is unbecoming or inappropriate to the office and work of the clergy, but no complaint may normally be made about the lawful political opinions or activities of a respondent (such as taking part in peaceful public marches or protests).
+- 23. Disciplinary proceedings may only be brought where misconduct under the Measure is alleged to have occurred.
+A single act or omission, if serious enough, can amount to misconduct. - 24.
+There are four grounds under the Measure for alleging misconduct, namely: s8(1) - the respondent has acted in breach of ecclesiastical law, - the respondent has failed to do something which he or she should have done under ecclesiastical law, - the respondent has neglected to perform, or been inefficient in performing, duties of his or her office, - the respondent has engaged in conduct that is unbecoming or inappropriate to the office and work of the clergy, but no complaint may be made about the lawful political opinions or activities of a respondent (such as taking part in peaceful public marches or protests).